annayqho/TheCannon/Code/Sphinx/index.rst

    function of wavelength.
 2. Plot of the leading coefficients of each label as a function of wavelength
-3. Histogram of the chi squareds of the fits
+3. Histogram of the reduced chi squareds of the fits (normalized by DOF, where DOF = npixels-nlabels)

 Step 5: *The Cannon* Step 2 - Infer Labels
 -------------------------------------------